spryker/spryker-docs/docs/scos/dev/data-import/202204.0/creating-a-data-importer.md

 ## 7. Run the importer

 That's it!
-Run the console command `vendor/bin/console data:import:product-image` to see an output similar to this one:
+To see an output similar to the following one, run `vendor/bin/console data:import:product-image`:

 ![Importer command](https://spryker.s3.eu-central-1.amazonaws.com/docs/Tutorials/HowTos/HowTo+Add+New+DataImport+Type/product_image_import_console_output.png)